 Axolotls Can Grow and Reproduce

 Even though axolotls skip the metamorphosis stage, they are still highly capable of growing and reproducing.
 In fact, an adult axolotl can grow up to 18 inches in length.
 The average size of an adult axolotl is about 9 inches!
 Another unique characteristic for axolotls is their ability to reproduce faster than salamanders do.

 The list of things that make axolotls unique continue to add up.
 Aside from not going through metamorphosis and having no eyelids, axolotls also have the ability to regenerate.
 This means that if they manage to cut off a limb, that limb has the capacity to re-grow.
 This is true not just for their limbs or external body parts – axolotls can also re-grow their organs such as kidney, lungs and brain!

-In fact, axolotls had been at the center for studies on regeneration ability.
+In fact, biology of axolotls had been at the center for studies on regeneration ability.
 Scientists are studying how regeneration occurs and if it could possibly be used for medical treatment on humans.

 Axolotls are Carnivorous